themarquisdesheric/amber-health/src/pages/articles/2020-02-10-symptoms-of-endometriosis.md

 </blockquote>

 When approaching medical treatment and care, it’s important to understand that there are wide reaching effects to having multiple diseases.
 Healthcare providers who do not address this reality will not be able to treat endometriosis or manage the symptoms successfully.
 The complexity of endometriosis and the diversity of related conditions demand a <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU " target="_blank" rel="noopener noreferrer">multidisciplinary approach</a> to care.
 Often this will entail the care of several specialists, including gynecologists, urologists, gastroenterologists, acupuncturists, and physical therapists.
-A further discussion on treatment options can be found in the **article** [Endometriosis Treatments](/articles/2019-09-28-endometriosis-treatment/).
+A further discussion on treatment options can be found in [Treatments for Endometriosis](/articles/2020-02-10-treatments-for-endometriosis/).

 <h3>Key Facts to Keep in Mind as You Seek Care</h3>